DynamiteAI/dynamite-nsm/docs/guides/developers/02_create_a_kibana_package.md

 Dashboards serve as space to present a variety of visualizations that typically share some common theme.
 Kibana dashboards provide the ability to enforce certain global constraints against all visualizations within that dashboard.

-For example, the `time-range filter` and any `term filters` or `KQL searches` can be applied consistently accross all visualizations within a dashboard.
+For example, the `time-range filter` and any `term filters` or `KQL searches` can be applied consistently across all visualizations within a dashboard.

 To create a new `Dashboard` double-click the `Dashboard` tab in left-hand sidebar.
-You may then add any vizualization or saved_search you have created.
+You may then add any visualization or saved_search you have created.

 ![](/data/img/create_new_dashboard_viz.png)